Elenkosz/rivus/README.md

 ## Installation

 ### Windows
-Although the following instructions are tested on _Windows_, all of the given channels claim to be _compatible with all three leading platforms_.
+Although the following instructions are tested on _Windows_, all of the main packages' channels claim to be _compatible with all three leading platforms_.
+Noted if not so at the given step.

 1. [**Anaconda (Python 3.6)**](http://continuum.io/downloads).
 Choose the 64-bit installer if possible.